timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/functions.md

 ## Conclusion

 Function calling is a powerful feature that allows you to define functions that the LLM can invoke.
-By using hashbrown's @hashbrownai/angular!createTool:function function, you can easily define functions with or without arguments that the LLM can call.
+By using Hashbrown's @hashbrownai/angular!createTool:function function, you can easily define functions with or without arguments that the LLM can call.